VaishnavNanda/FindMaximum/README.md

 '''
 Program to find the maximum marks using the list method max().
-Developed by: Keerthika N
+Developed by: S VAISHNAV NANDA
-RegisterNumber: 21000385
+RegisterNumber: 212222240112
 '''
 def max_marks(marks):
     # write your code here